MJordanBecode/Becode/README.md

 ## The Collection
 In this project, we had to create a site that listed all the films, series or anime that we had already seen without using an API.
 I'm doing it again with all the new technologies I've learned.
 [More Info]()

+## Dark Kitchen
+In this project, we had to create a fast food site where the user could choose several items and then pay.
+[More Info]()

+## To do List
+In this project, we had to create a simple todo list.
+[More Info]()

+## Project Planner
+In this project, we had to create a simple todo list with delete, patch, post features in an API.
+[More Info]()

+## Weather App
+In this project, we had to create a simple weather app that retrieved data from an API and displayed it.
+Then, we had to be able to send a request with the name of the city to the API which gave us the information we had to display.
+[More Info]()

+## Didlydoo
+Dans ce projet, nous devions créer une simple to do list avec une api, avec tout le système de CRUD.
+[More Info]()

+## Hackers Poulette

+In this project, we had to create a CRUD to a mySql data Base with the help of PHP.
+We send it data, it sends it back to us and we have to display it in a table.
+[More Info]()

+## Az Store
+In this project, we had to recreate a shoe purchasing site in PHP using a template.
+There was a whole CRUD system in PHP.
+[More Info]()

+## Pokedex
+In this project, we had to recreate the Pokédex from the pokemon game.
+So display all the data for all the pokemons and all the seasons on our site in PHP.
+[More Info]()

+## Cogip
+In this project, we needed to recreate a business invoicing site.
+That is to say that we had to create an API from A to Z which sent the data to the frontend and conversely, the frontend had to communicate with our API..
+[More Info]()